 Key Takeaways

 Why choose low maintenance plants?
 Because they let you enjoy your garden without the back-breaking work.
-With the right plants, you can spend less time on chores and more time relaxing and enjoying the beauty around you.
 And isn’t that the point of a garden?

 These plants typically require less water, are resistant to pests, and can thrive in a variety of soil types.
 They’re the perfect choice for gardeners who want to create a beautiful space without dedicating every spare moment to garden work.